mmistakes/made-mistakes-jekyll/src/_posts/articles/2016-12-08-improving-jekyll-static-comments.md

 The domain(s) allowed here must match those passed from an `options.origin` field we're going to add in the next step.
 Only domains that match will trigger notifications to send, otherwise the operation will abort.

-{% include notice type="warning" content="
+{% notice warning %}
 #### ProTip: Use Your Own Mailgun Account

 The public instance of Staticman uses a [**Mailgun**](http://www.mailgun.com/) account with a limit of 10,000 emails a month.
 You are encouraged to create an account and add your own [Mailgun API and domain](https://staticman.net/docs/configuration#notifications.enabled) to `staticman.yml`.
-Be sure you encrypt both using the following endpoint: `https://api.staticman.net/v2/encrypt/{TEXT TO BE ENCRYPTED}`."
+Be sure you encrypt both using the following endpoint: `https://api.staticman.net/v2/encrypt/{TEXT TO BE ENCRYPTED}`.
-%}
+{% endnotice %}

 ### Update Comment Form